swiftlang/swift-evolution/proposals/array-variadic-function.md

 a([1, 2, 3]) // error: cannot invoke 'a' with an argument list of type '([Int])'
 ```

-This is not a new request as can be inferred by the following articles:
+This is not a new request as can be inferred from the following articles:
 - Original Radar: [rdar://12134482](rdar://12134482)
 - Duplicate Radar: [http://www.openradar.me/17284891](http://www.openradar.me/17284891)
 - Swift Bug Report: [https://bugs.swift.org/browse/SR-128](https://bugs.swift.org/browse/SR-128)